 World Housing is excited to announce that Virani Real Estate Advisors has officially become our first realtor brokerage partner in Canada.
 Every home sold by Virani Real Estate unlocks a donation to World Housing, with a goal to build a neighbourhood in the Steung Meanchey slum in Cambodia in 2017.
-If you would like to support Virani reach their goal, make a donation on their fundraising page here!

 We recently sat down with the founder of Virani Real Estate Advisors, Karim Virani, to talk about real estate, philanthropy and what a home means to him.
 Read the interview below.